ktor-doc-jp/ktor-doc-jp/pages/features/forward-headers.md

 val remoteHost = request.origin.method // Determined from X-Forwarded-For
 ```

-In the case you need the X-Forwarded-By (the interface used for the socket), you can access the raw X-Forwarded properties with:
+In the cases where you need the X-Forwarded-By (the interface used for the socket), you can access the raw X-Forwarded properties with:

 ```kotlin
 val forwardedValues: List<ForwardedHeaderSupport.ForwardedHeaderValue> = call.attributes[ForwardedHeaderSupport.ForwardedParsedKey]